ChillCube/Godot_SmoothMovement/README.md

 ```bash
 clone-gd-addon https://github.com/ChillCube/Godot_SmoothMovement.git
 ```
+> [!IMPORTANT]
+> Make sure to enable the addon in the project settings!

 ## Usage
 To add the smooth movement to a 2D node, either drag and drop the scene into it as a child, or add this to your script: